Xtractyl/Xtractyl/README.md

 In development.
 Further information will be added soon.
 For current testing:

-- get you label studio legacy token from label studio starting xtractyl with: docker compose up --build and copy it from http://localhost:8080/user/account/legacy-token,  download gemma3:12b or change the model used in the e2e test here: xtractyl/tests/e2e/test_golden_pipeline.py to a model you downloaded
+- get you label studio legacy token from label studio starting xtractyl with: docker compose up --build and copy it from http://localhost:8080/user/account/legacy-token,  download the model you want to use for the test via the download option here: http://localhost:5173/prelabelling
 - then: docker compose down
+- make the model available via export TEST_MODEL=gemma3:12b (or another model using the model names from here https://ollama.com/library)
 - make the label studio legacy token available with: export LABEL_STUDIO_LEGACY_TOKEN=your legacy token
 - then run the tests via
 - make test-smoke   # just smoke test